IBM/ibm-spectrum-scale-install-infra/README.md

   scale05  scale_cluster_quorum=false  scale_cluster_manager=false
   ```

-  The following [Ansible variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) are defined in the above [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html):

-  - `[cluster01]`: User defined host groups for Spectrum Scale cluster nodes on which Spectrum Scale installation will take place.

-  - `scale_cluster_quorum`: User defined node designation for Spectrum Scale quorum.
-It can be either true or false.

-  - `scale_cluster_manager`: User defined node designation for Spectrum Scale manager.
-It can be either true or false.

-  > **Note:**
-  Defining node roles such as `scale_cluster_quorum` and `scale_cluster_manager` is optional.
-If you do not specify any quorum nodes then the first seven hosts in your inventory are automatically assigned the quorum role.

   The above is just a minimal example.
+It defines [Ansible variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) directly in the [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+There are other ways to define variables, such as [host variables](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#host-variables) and [group variables](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#group-variables).

-There are many other variables available which can be defined to customize the behavior of the roles.
+  Numerous variables are available which can be defined in either way to customize the behavior of the roles.
 Refer to [VARIABLES.md](VARIABLES.md) for a full list of all supported configuration options.

 - **Create Ansible playbook**